-So why did the British colonial policy of Indirect Rule succeed in Northern Nigeria?
+Today, you will finally know the reasons why the British colonial policy of Indirect Rule succeeded in Northern Nigeria.

 Below is a detailed outline of the points needed to answer this frequently occurring WASSCE question.

 DISCLOSURE: The posts on this site contain affiliate links.
 What this means is that I may receive a small commission if you purchase a product after clicking on a link I provide (at no extra cost to you).
 Thank you for supporting the very hard work I put into this site.
 READ FULL DISCLOSURE.

 Indirect Rule was introduced into Northern Nigeria by Lord Frederick Lugard between 1900 and 1906.
 It was a system of administration adopted by the British to rule their West African territories.

 In the Indirect Rule system, the British recognized the cultural differences between Europeans and Africans and, therefore, relied on the already existing native political institutions to implement their policies.